 If you want to start tackling image recognition problems via transfer learning, indico exposes high-quality pre-trained convolutional features via the Custom Collections API and the Image Features API.
 The Custom Collection API enables you to quickly train a custom text or image classifier when you only have a small amount of data; the Image Features API transforms text or image samples into rich feature vectors.
 Under the hood, both APIs leverage a deep neural network that has been trained to classify image and text samples.
 Before you begin making predictions from your Custom Collection, the underlying model has already seen millions of training data examples.
 Since the model has already seen so much data ahead of time, you only have to send it a few new examples before it learns how to solve the classification task at hand.

 A good way to understand transfer learning is to think of it like writing modular code.
 If you want to write fewer lines of code, you break your programs down into reusable parts.
 Similarly, if you want to solve classification problems and don’t have enough data or the capacity to train deep models, you can reuse parts of existing models.
 Next time you find yourself trying to solve a problem and only have a small amount of labeled data, we encourage you to try out our Custom Collection API or our Image Features API.

 We’ve concluded Part II of our series on computer vision.
 In the next article, you will learn about how we used transfer learning in real life to create a smart security camera.
-If you have any questions or need help getting started, feel free to reach out to us at firstname.lastname@example.org!
+If you have any questions around how Indico has incorporated transfer learning into our commercial Intelligent Process Automation software or need help getting started, feel free to reach out to us at firstname.lastname@example.org!